 POST-RESUSCITATION — The diagnostic evaluation should be performed as quickly as possible once the patient has been stabilized.
 (See "Diagnosis of acute pulmonary embolism".)

 For patients in whom the diagnostic evaluation EXCLUDES an acute PE, anticoagulant therapy should be discontinued if it was initiated empirically during the resuscitative period.
 Alternative causes of the patient’s symptoms and signs should be sought.

 For patients in whom the diagnostic evaluation CONFIRMS an acute PE:

 ●Anticoagulant therapy should be initiated or continued if it was begun empirically.
 Placement of an inferior vena caval filter is an appropriate alternative to anticoagulant therapy for patients who have failed anticoagulant therapy, developed complications of anticoagulation, or have an unacceptable bleeding risk.
-(See "Anticoagulation in acute pulmonary embolism" and "Placement of inferior vena cava filters and their complications".)
+(See "Anticoagulation in acute pulmonary embolism" and "Placement of vena cava filters and their complications".)

 ●It should be determined whether the clinical presentation is severe enough to warrant thrombolysis.
 Embolectomy is appropriate for patients whose presentation is severe enough to warrant thrombolysis, but in whom thrombolysis is either contraindicated or unsuccessful.
 (See "Fibrinolytic (thrombolytic) therapy in acute pulmonary embolism and lower extremity deep vein thrombosis" and 'Embolectomy' below.)